 We believe that everybody has a right to a life that can be lived.
 Not just survived.

 Ubaka U Rwanda Youth Centre

 Our work is coordinated from our youth centre located in Kigali.
-It currently provides a home for 30 boys, provides education and medical care for about 20 more youths whose parents are unable to support them.
-The centre is run by Evode Usbyamahoro , who grew up a street child himself, and started the initiative in 2003.
-Learn more about the background to the centre …
+It currently provides a home for over 20 boys, providing access to education and medical care for those whose parents are unable to support them.
+The centre also supports many more in the local community.
+We run several prevention programs for those at risk of becoming street children, arrange foster placements where possible, and support those still living in the street with food, finding family and attending school.
+The centre is run by foster parents Evode & Rebecca Usbyamahoro.
+Evode became a street child himself after the 1994 genocide, and started the initiative that forms Ubaka U Rwanda today.
+Learn more about the background to the centre…

 To prevent and relieve poverty in Rwanda and to advance the Christian faith for the benefit of the public in accordance with the statement “the love of Christ compels us”.